splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 kubectl get cm -n splunk
 ```

+{{% alert title="Workshop Question" color="danger" %}}

+Can you identify the ConfigMap(s) used by the collector??

+{{% /alert %}}

-Then when you have list of Configmaps from the namespace, select the one for the `splunk-otel-collector-otel-agent` and view it with the following command:
+When you have list of Configmaps from the namespace, select the one for the `otel-agent` and view it with the following command:

 **Note:** The option `-o yaml` will print the content of the ConfigMap in a YAML format.